amirhosseinyavari021/CCG/README.md

    The output files will be in the `dist` folder.

+## Configuration

+User settings are stored in a configuration file at `~/.cmdgen/config.json`.
+Advanced users can manually edit this file if needed to customize their default OS, shell, or other preferences.

+## Contributing

+Contributions are welcome!
+If you'd like to help improve CMDGEN, please feel free to fork the repository and submit a pull request.

 ## 📜 License

-This project is dual-licensed under the MIT and Apache 2.0 licenses.
+This project is dual-licensed under the [MIT License](https://opensource.org/licenses/MIT) and the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See the LICENSE file for details.